Understanding And Treating Eczema With An Alkaline Plant Based Diet And Herbs

 This protein serves as a protective barrier on the top layer of the skin.
 Without enough of it the skin becomes vulnerable, leaks moisture, and allows bacteria and viruses to enter.

-This form of eczema consists of two groups: irritant dermatitis and allergic dermatitis.
+Contact dermatitis consists of two groups: irritant dermatitis and allergic dermatitis.

 Irritant dermatitis: Release of pro-inflammatory cytokines from keratinocytes, usually in response to chemical stimuli.
 Usually happens quickly.